Testing For Iodine Sufficiency In The Body

 My Philosophy

 I don’t believe it is necessary to attempt to reach an arbitrary goal, but rather, to see the results in conjunction with other factors and use these to guide supplementation.
 Symptoms and important life-quality indicators such as mood and brain function are the best guide.
-When a level of wellbeing is reached, it is not necessary or advisable to push too hard with supplementation, but rather, to simply hang out at that level with steady supplementation, and keep an eye on one’s status and adjust or stop iodine supplementation appropriately when something changes.
+When a level of well-being is reached, it is not necessary or advisable to push too hard with supplementation, but rather, to simply hang out at that level with steady supplementation, and keep an eye on one’s status and adjust or stop iodine supplementation appropriately when something changes.

 Summary and Conclusions